 Meetings allow for issues to be presented to the PSC and for decisions to be made that further clarify policies, strategy, and priorities related to Goals and Outcomes of the Agreement.

 Decision-Making: The partnership employs a consent-based decision-making approach.
-While consensus (unanimous full support) is the partnership’s goal, a consent model enables the groups to gauge member positions through polling that captures agreement, disagreement, questions, and reservations (See Figure 2).
+While consensus (unanimous full support) is the partnership’s goal, a consent model enables the groups to gauge voting member positions through polling that captures agreement, disagreement, questions, and reservations (See Figure 2).
 If some members register a stop or hold, consent is not reached unanimously, and the PSC may use a vote to proceed.
 Seven out of nine PSC voting members must support a decision for it to be approved.

+Formal attempts at consensus are conducted by PSC voting members only.
+For effective and representative decision-making at the PSC level, voting and non-voting members participate in topical discussions and the formation of decision proposals.
+The Chair is responsible for ensuring that these discussions provide opportunities for substantive conversation and enable informed decision-making.
+During preliminary decision-making discussions, non-voting members are encouraged to state, for the record, their support and/or concerns with the proposed decision to reflect their entity’s position.
+To the extent possible, this position should not be a surprise at the PSC meeting but rather should be shared with all PSC members in advance of the meeting so it allows everyone to be prepared for the discussion.
+To that end, before elevating decisions to the PSC, it will be incumbent on those that represent their PSC voting and non-voting members at the Goal Teams and/or the PSC voting and non-voting members themselves, to ensure a unified voice and work toward a resolution of differences of opinion, such that they will be able to register a vote on the decision at the next scheduled PSC meeting.
+In formal attempts for consensus and in voting, the voting-member of each delegation should communicate the entire delegation’s considerations (including any conflicting positions that the delegation deems necessary for PSC awareness and record keeping).

 Quorum: Seven out of nine voting members are required to establish a quorum of the PSC.
 When situations such as a lapse in appropriations refer to guidance held in Section VI(F) - Unavoidable Absence from Meetings.